matthewfcarlson/openclicker/README.md

 It consists of two parts: the presenter and the remote.
 The presenter is a laptop and the remotes are based around the ESP32-S3 SoC.

-## Motiviation
+## Motivation

-I was teaching a group high school age kids (mostly freshmen and sophmores) and existing trivia solutions (Quizlet, ) that had worked for seniors were no longer viable.
+I was teaching a group high school age kids (mostly freshmen and sophomores) and existing trivia solutions (Quizlet, ) that had worked for seniors were no longer viable.
 Mostly because some students had phones and some did not.
 Even some who had phones had a highly locked down down phone that couldn't access websites.

 ## Goals

-- A strurdy and simple remote that students can intuitively use
+- A sturdy and simple remote that students can intuitively use
 - Run locally in environments with flakey or no internet connection
 - An easy to use presenter interface that integrates with any other audiovisual elements of teaching
 - Remotes belong to the teacher not the student